-If not addressed the Imposter Syndrome can cause individuals to experience significant stress, anxiety and fear.
+If not addressed Imposter Syndrome feelings can cause individuals to experience significant stress, anxiety and fear.
 It can drive them to burn-out or inhibit them from achieving their full potential, prevent them from making valuable contributions to projects or meetings and deprive an organisation from seeing the very best that their staff can give.

 But the Secret is now out.
-The Imposter Syndrome can be sorted!!
+Imposter Syndrome can be sorted!!